ckan/ckanext-xloader/README.rst

 http requests, more for the user to set-up and manage - another app config, another apache config, separate log files.

-Express Loader - the job runs in a worker process, in the same app as CKAN, so can access the CKAN config, db and logging directly and avoids many HTTP calls.
+XLoader - the job runs in a worker process, in the same app as CKAN, so can access the CKAN config, db and logging directly and avoids many HTTP calls.
 This simplification makes sense because the xloader job doesn't need to do much processing - mainly it is streaming the CSV file from disk into PostgreSQL.